WaylandM/dichroic-mirror-offsets/docs/batch_plugin.md

 Next you will be prompted to choose the directory into which the aligned channel images should be output.
 ![choose output folder dialog](img/choose_output_folder.png)

-Once you have selected an output directory the oir file will be processed.
+Once you have selected an output directory, all oir files in the batch will be processed, using the settings defined in the preceding steps.

 ***N.B.
 The plugin does not display images at any stage of processing.***